arunsivaramanneo/GPU-Viewer/README.md

 ## What's developed and available?

-1. OpenGL Tab - OpenGL Information, OpenGL ES Information, OpenGL hardware limits and Extensions displayed as per different Vendors,GLX Frame Buffer Configuration
+1. OpenGL Tab - OpenGL Information, OpenGL ES Information, OpenGL hardware limits and Extensions displayed as per different Vendors
 2. Vulkan Tab - Device Features, Device Limits, Device Extensions,Formats,Memory Types & Heaps, Partial Queue Families implemented, Instance and Layers,Surface Tab
 3. About Tab - About GPU Viewer Application, Change Log

 ## UNDERDEVELOPMENT

-1. OpenGL - OpenGL SPIRV support (low priority - this feature is not available in glxinfo yet,it will be done once implemented by MESA team)
+1. OpenGL - GLX Frame Buffer Configuration, OpenGL SPIRV support (low priority - this feature is not available in glxinfo yet,it will be done once implemented by MESA team)
 2. General - Bug fixes, Code Optimizations (High Priority)

 ## IMPORTANT

-1. Requires Python 3 and python3-tk to run this Application, works only on linux Operating system
+1. Requires Python 3 pyGObjects to run this Application, works only on linux Operating system
 2. Tested on Intel and Nvidia hardware
 3. For Vulkaninfo to work, nvidia, Mesa and AMD vulkan enabled drivers should be installed along with vulkan-utils
 4. Vulkan Tab should work fine for multi-gpu setup.

 ## KNOWN ISSUES

-1. Application does not render properly for system with resolution less than 1080p
-2. Minor UI issues.
+1. Minor UI issues.
-3. Not tested on hardware other than Intel and Nvidia
+2. Not tested on hardware other than Intel and Nvidia
-4. GLX Frame Buffer Configuration should work almost fine If there are any Blank values in the report the alignment   goes out(mainly in GLXFBConfigs).
+3. GLX Frame Buffer Configuration should work almost fine If there are any Blank values in the report the alignment   goes out(mainly in GLXFBConfigs).
 Yet to figure out a fix.

 ## DEVELOPMENT ENVIRONMENT